-The FHCF Online Claims System (system) must be used to submit loss reports and may be used to view prior online loss report submissions and payment documentation.
+The FHCF Online Claims System must be used to submit loss reports and Detailed Claims Listings, when required.
+It may also be used to view prior online loss report submissions and payment documentation.
 The system may be accessed by clicking "FHCF Online Claims" on the SBA's FHCF website at www.sbafla.com/fhcf under "Online Reporting."